Nyanguy/Nyanguy/README.md

 My political views can be described as: GIL is ok, `:=` is great.

 - 🦀🐍 I'm actively interested in the development of Rust & Python.
-- 🧑‍💻 I want to write more C/C++ code, but I just usually opt for Rust without even thinking.
+- 🧑‍💻 I wish I could write more C/C++ code, but I just usually opt for Rust without even thinking.
 - 🤤 things like **`Q_rsqrt`** make me happy.
 - 💖 it makes my heart warm, when performance is at max.
 - :muscle: perf matters.